Travel Medical Insurance for Canadian Snowbirds and Seniors

 Most travel medical insurance policies cover emergency medical expenses relating to a pre-existing medical condition, if this condition has remained STABLE during certain period of time before the effective date as stated in the policy wording.
 Standard stability period may vary from 90 days to 365 days and may depend on the applicant's age and rate category as determined on the medical questionnaire.
 If your medical condition does not meet the stability requirements within a stability period stated in the policy, this condition is considered unstable and will be excluded from the policy (not covered).

 Definition of STABLE may be a little bit different with various insurers.
-Basically, STABLE means: there were no new symptoms, new medications or alteration in medications, dosage and frequency of taking, no new treatment or change in treatment, no hospitalization, no tests or medical consultation scheduled or recommended within this stability period.
+Basically, STABLE means: there have been no new symptoms, new medications or alteration in medications, dosage and frequency of taking, no new treatment or change in treatment, no hospitalization, no tests or medical consultation scheduled or recommended within this stability period.
 Please refer to the policy wording for definition of stable pre-existing conditions.

 Pre-existing condition exclusion applies to each condition separately whether it is mentioned in the medical questionnaire or not.
 You may have a few pre-existing medical conditions : only a condition that meets the stability requirements stated in policy will be covered in the event of an emergency relating to this condition.